-The MLB deadline is here & teams in contention looking for that one extra piece to the puzzle that could put them over the top are evaluating their own trade pieces & scouting players that could help them.
+The MLB deadline is a week away and teams in contention looking for that one extra piece to the puzzle that could put them over the top are evaluating their own trade pieces and scouting players that could help them.

 5. Mets send Tom Seaver to Reds for four players.

 In 1977 Tom Seaver was The Mets with 3 Cy Young awards, 9 all-star appearances & a rookie of the year award under his belt.
 The Mets got pitcher Pat Zachry, infielder Doug Flynn and minor league outfielders Dan Norman and Steve Henderson.
 3 of the 4 panned out as decent players, but certainly no Tom Seaver.

 4. Expos send Randy Johnson, Brian Holman and Gene Harris to Mariners for Mark Langston